Students of Master’s Programme in Economics (General Track). Open to other students as well.

 - Be able to apply the models and methods covered in the course in empirical research

 The course consists of lectures (24 hours) and exercises either in separate sessions or integrated into the lectures.
 The lectures and exercise sessions are not mandatory.
-The course includes a written final exam and four internet quizzes based on the homework assignments.
+The course includes a written final exam and a number of assignments that affect the grading.
 The homework assignments consist of analytical and empirical exercises.
 The former familiarise the student with the theory and calculations typically required in the practical implementation of the methods, while the latter teach skills of undertaking an empirical research project, including data handling, programming and interpreting results.

 The student is assumed to be familiar with the basics of the linear regression model and the principles of statistical inference to the extent covered in the basic studies in statistics and a Bachelor-level introductory course in econometrics.
 Familiarity with matrices is also assumed.

 Knowledge of R (or some other matrix programming language) is useful, although the basics needed for the practical implementation of the methods can be acquired during the course.

 The course builds upon a Bachelor-level introductory course in econometrics.
 A central goal is to deepen the knowledge on the linear regression model in various directions, including regression with instrumental variables and heteroskedastic errors.
 In addition, maximum likelihood estimation and the related asymptotic tests are introduced.